 6. Panorama Component Required.
 Select if a Panorama component is required to be completed at the site.

 7. Add Additional Component or Finish.
-Select what component to mark.
+(NOTE: The word "Tower" is used interchangeably with the word "Antenna" and/or "Equipment") Select what component to mark.
 Select Tower to add tower points, Obstacle to mark an obstacle.
 The Panorama and Orthomosaic components options will be visible only if they were selected as required.
 Select Finish when all towers and obstacles are marked.
 Select Next to move to the selected state (Review).

 The order the towers are marked will be the order it will complete them during the mission.
 The order of the obstacles are not important.
 The Panorama and Orthomosaic will always be completed last.